-In 1887, Cyril traveled to Greece and Turkey, and began living in Istanbul, immersing himself in the Orientalist attitude.
+In 1887, Cyril traveled to Greece and Turkey, and began living in Constantinople, immersing himself in the Orientalist attitude.
 He wrote a book about traditional Turkish folklore and in 1889 met his future wife, Ianthe, a Greek native of Istanbul.

 In 1891 Cyril’s father passed away, and he returned to England.
 The same year, he married to Ianthe, and the two had a Daughter, Penelope.

 From 1891 to 1906, Cyril managed his estates and wrote several books about British Isles Black Dog folklore, and Slavic Vampirs.
 It was in this time that Cyril became good friends with Captain William Henry Hall, with whom he shared an interest in the Balkans.

 In 1906, his wife grew ill, and the two moved to Ragusa (Dubrovnik) to help her recover.
 Cyril was asked by Lord Hall to write him regarding local folklore and became something of a spy for the British.
 Ianthe died of tuberculosis in 1909 at age 40.
 In 1913 Penelope married a promising barrister named Robert Wise, and they had a daughter Kathryn.

 Cyril remained in Ragusa until the outbreak of war led to his departure for Cetinje, Montenegro.
 He acted as a liaison between the British and Montenegrin governments while still researching Balkan Folklore for Captain Hall.
 When Austro-Hungarian and German forces captured Montenegro in early 1916, Cyril fled with the retreating Serbian army to the Greek island of Corfu.